respondcreate/django-versatileimagefield/README.md

 #### How Filtered Image Files are Named/Stored ####

-All Filters subclass from `versatileimagefield.datastructures.filteredimage.FilteredImage` which provides a `get_filename_key()` method that returns a unique-to-filter-specified string , surrounded by double underscores, which is appended to the filename of each image it creates.
+All Filters subclass from `versatileimagefield.datastructures.filteredimage.FilteredImage` which provides a `get_filename_key()` method that returns a unique-to-filter-specified string – surrounded by double underscores, i.e. `'__invert__'` – which is appended to the filename of each image it creates.

 All images created by a Filter are stored within a folder named `__filtered__` that sits in the same directory as the original image.
 If you'd like to change the name of this folder to something other than '__filtered__', adjust the value of `VERSATILEIMAGEFIELD_SETTINGS['filtered_directory_name']` within your settings file.